aiven/devportal/docs/tutorials/kafka-migration.rst

 #.
 Click on **Create**

-Once you followed all the above steps you should see the enabled replication flow:
+After following the steps above, you should see the enabled replication flow:

 .. image:: /images/tutorials/kafka-migration/replication-flow-enabled.png
     :alt: Aiven Console, MirrorMaker 2 replication flow enabled